blarney-lang/actora/README.md

 shows the proportion of time spent in the garbage collector for the Elite C backend, not HIPE.

-The results show that the Elite C backend is generally more efficient than HIPE.
-It falls slightly short only in the heap-intensive benchmarks, were GC time (a known weakness) is significant.
-It is possible that we could improve GC time by using LLVM as a target instead of C (allowing pointers and integers to be distinguished).
+The results show that the Elite C backend provides decent performance.
+It falls slightly short of HIPE only in the heap-intensive benchmarks, were GC time (a known weakness) is significant.

 ## 5. Elite C Backend versus Actora Core